conal/convolution-paper/readme.md

-## Data-Parallel Programming without Arrays
+## Efficient parsing and generalized convolution

 A paper draft.